LLNL/zfp/docs/source/examples.rst

 Diffusion Solver
 ----------------

-The :file:`diffusion` example is a simple forward Euler solver for the heat equation on a 2D regular grid, and is intended to show how to declare and work with |zfp|'s compressed arrays, as well as give an idea of how changing the compression rate and cache size affects the error in the solution and solution time.
+The :program:`diffusion` example is a simple forward Euler solver for the heat equation on a 2D regular grid, and is intended to show how to declare and work with |zfp|'s compressed arrays, as well as give an idea of how changing the compression rate and cache size affects the error in the solution and solution time.
 The usage is::